spiral/docs/docs/en/basics/errors.md

 ];
 ```

-The Spiral Framework uses formats to determine which renderer should be used to handle a given exception.
+Spiral uses formats to determine which renderer should be used to handle a given exception.
 The format can
 be based on the environment, such as `cli` for console applications or `http` for HTTP requests.
 This allows for
 different renderers to be registered and used depending on the context in which the exception was encountered.